 About the project

-Over the next few years, the Springvale precinct at 397-405 Springvale Road will be transformed into the new community heart of Springvale.
+The Springvale precinct at 397-405 Springvale Road is being transformed into the new community heart of Springvale.
 It will be a vibrant meeting place where people of all ages, backgrounds and interests feel welcome and can come together in a spirit of mutual respect, connection and celebration.
 World-class community facilities will combine with large, multipurpose green spaces to provide the perfect setting for learning, playing and relaxing.

 Stage 1 - Springvale City Hall redevelopment

-Refurbishment works to the Springvale City Hall have now begun.
-This major renovation will turn the town hall into a more functional facility while preserving the overall design character of this much-loved community building.
-The majority of works will be on the inside of the building to allow a more diverse range of private and public events to be held there in the future.
-Springvale Town Hall is currently closed for bookings and is due to reopen in July 2017.
+Refurbishment works to the Springvale City Hall and Supper Room are complete.
+This major renovation has turned the town hall into a more functional facility while preserving the overall design character of this much-loved community building.
+The majority of works were undertaken on the inside of the building to allow a more diverse range of private and public events to be held there in the future.
+Springvale Town Hall has reopened and is now open for bookings.

 Stage 2 - Construction of Springvale Community Hub

-This will be a world-class community facility providing a variety of learning, leisure and cultural opportunities.
-It will include a modern, state-of-the-art library featuring new technologies and equipment, flexible community meeting spaces, civic services area and plentiful parking.
+This world-class community facility will provide a variety of learning, leisure and cultural opportunities.
+It will include a modern, state-of-the-art library featuring new technologies and equipment, flexible community meeting spaces, customer service area and plentiful parking.
 The outdoor green spaces will be extensively landscaped and allow for a variety of passive and active recreation uses, community events and social gatherings.

 What will change

 The Springvale City Hall and Supper Room have been upgraded and improved

 The current library will be relocated to a new purpose-built facility that will provide more space and improved services